Urpagin/quotekeeper/README.md

 - Automatically backs up your quotes file if the JSON somehow gets corrupted.

+## Known Issues

+When using a custom editor, if the startup time is too long, the program may not function as expected.
+This issue is particularly noticeable with VSCodium.

 ## Todo

 - [ ] Implement cli commands to change the settings.